 Skydiving’s popularity has soared to new heights over the past several years.
-There’s no question that this unique pastime terrifies some and exhilarates others, but what does it do for life insurance providers?
+There’s no question that this unique pastime terrifies some and exhilarates others, but what do life insurance companies think about it?
 As you may already know, they are generally with the “terrified” group.
-But we work with over 60 different insurance companies, and we know what they are looking at as far as skydiving goes.
+At Life Insurance Blog, we work with over 60 different companies, and we know what they are looking at as far as skydiving goes.
+What is the best life insurance company for Skydiving?
+Let’s find out!

 The Flat Extra